Makevisitors: What it does and how it works

 - Pass 1: For each simple Haskell

-. - Pass 2: For each complex Haskell
+datatype, generate a Javaenum. - Pass 2: For each complex Haskell

-. - Pass 3: For each complex Haskell
+datatype, generate a Java visitorinterface. - Pass 3: For each complex Haskell

-. - Pass 4: For each case of a complex
+datatype, generate anabstract class. - Pass 4: For each case of a complex

-type, generate a concreteclass
+datatype, generate a concreteclass.